rendon/blog/views/huffman-coding/source.md

 # Huffman encoding
 2016-02-18 2024-05-07 #algorithms #data-structures #post

-<p>Data compression is an interesting topic, and at last I had some time to explore this topic a little bit.</p>
+Data compression is an interesting topic, and at last I had some time to explore this topic a little bit.

-<p>To keep things simple, we are going to compress text, characters that can be represented in 8 bits, a typical `char` type (usually) in C/C++.</p>
+To keep things simple, we are going to compress text, characters that can be represented in 8 bits, a typical `char` type (usually) in C/C++.

 ## Basic idea

-<p>Even though 8 bits are used to represent each character, most characters don't use all the bits, for example, the ' ' (space) needs just 6 and the letter 'A' can be represented with 7 bits.
-If we could make the more frequent characters in a text have the shortest bit representation and the less frequent have the largest bit representation, using these new representations the number of bits needed to represent the orignal text could be reduced.</p>
+Even though 8 bits are used to represent each character, most characters don't use all the bits, for example, the ' ' (space) needs just 6 and the letter 'A' can be represented with 7 bits.
+If we could make the more frequent characters in a text have the shortest bit representation and the less frequent have the largest bit representation, using these new representations the number of bits needed to represent the orignal text could be reduced.

-<p>The Huffman coding algorithm finds an optimal representation for each character given the frequency of each of them in the original text.</p>
+The Huffman coding algorithm finds an optimal representation for each character given the frequency of each of them in the original text.

-<p>The algorithm works as follows:</p>
+The algorithm works as follows:

 <ol>
   <li>Build a binary tree using the original characters as the leafs.</li>